-Once a week, on your cheat day (if permitted by your physician), you'll have one or two meals that are high in (high glycemic index) carbs as well as fat and calories.
+Once a week, on a cheat day (if permitted by your physician), you'll have a meal that is high in (high glycemic index) carbs as well as fat and calories.
 This will restore your leptin levels for another week.

 Since your goal is to: